Doughy coconut flour pancakes with a coconut almond butter sauce are a simply delicious way to enjoy a pancake breakfast.

 These pancakes are special enough (it’s the nutmeg) to feel fancier than your usual weekend breakfast stack but easy enough to make them your go-to recipe.

-More pancake favorites: Banana Nutmeg Pancakes (<–a serious favorite if you have some extra time and want to make a really special spread), Toasted Coconut Cinnamon Raisin Oat Bran Pancakes (<–so hearty!) or, Blueberry Avocado Pancakes (<– healthy fats and superfruit filled)
+More pancake favorites: Banana Nutmeg Pancakes (<–a serious favorite if you have some extra time and want to make a really special spread), Apple Carrot Cake Pancakes with Maple Cream Cheese Topping or, Blueberry Avocado Pancakes (<– healthy fats and superfruit filled).

 They’re doughy and moist, not as fluffy as a normal buttermilk diner pancake but not dense either (basically that sweet in-between spot) and if you serve them with the coconut almond butter sauce in the recipe, you’re sure to fall in love because it’s seriously finger-lickingly delicious.